 Under the Eye: I’ve been learning to heal.

 Under the Nose: I do have other options.

 Chin: There are other people I can turn to.

 Under the Arm: I can feel these feelings and tap.

 Top of the Head: And allow my heart to heal.

 Take a deep breath.

 Intense grief is soothed and comforted when you have support and know we’re not alone.
-Even in the middle of the night, Group Coaching Members can share their feelings and experiences on the private forum.
+Even in the middle of the night, Emotional Freedom Circle Members can share their feelings and experiences on the Facebook group.
 Rick, Cathy, and other members can offer support and their own experiences of what worked for them.
 You can choose a recording from the library and listen to others who went through similar traumas and came out the other side.
 And you can bring your issue to a group call and feel the support and caring from all of us.
 (If you… dear reader… would like this, too, we would welcome you!)